sriram-mv/q-cli-neovim/README.md

 Contributions are welcome!
 Please feel free to submit issues and pull requests.

+### Development Setup

+1. Clone the repository
+2. Create a symlink to your Neovim config
+3. Test with different scenarios

 ## 📄 License

 MIT License - see LICENSE file for details.

 ## 🙏 Acknowledgments

+- Inspired by telescope.nvim's smooth user experience
 - Built for the Amazon Q CLI ecosystem
 - Thanks to the Neovim and tmux communities